 Travel During the Holiday

 On Ochi Day, all major cities offer a military parade and many Greek Orthodox churches hold special services.
 Coastal towns may have naval parades or other celebrations that occur on the waterfront.

-Thessaloniki offers a triple celebration, paying reverence to the patron saint of the city, Saint Dimitrios, celebrating its freedom from Turkey and commemorating the entry of Greece into World War II.
+Thessaloniki offers a triple celebration, paying reverence to the patron saint of the city Saint Demetrios, celebrating its freedom from Turkey, and commemorating the entry of Greece into World War II.

 In recent years, as some anti-American and anti-war protests have heated up the always-warm Greek political landscape.
 Ochi Day may be celebrated with more than usual vigor and with some additional political overtones.
 However vocal or visual any protests may be, they are unlikely to be anything more than merely inconvenient.

 Expect traffic delays, especially near parade routes, and some streets may be blocked for different events and celebrations.